NSM722/Coffee_Shop_Website/README.md

 * GTMetrix
 * Lazy Loading

+#### How to get a Google Sheet as JSON
-**The site menu is editable from googlesheets therefore user-friendly for anyone with no coding experience., therefore making it possible for anyone to edit the prices**
+The site menu is editable from googlesheets therefore user-friendly for anyone with no coding experience

+It's possible for anyone with access to the sheet to edit the prices

+Follow this link for more information on how to apply this feature [Google Sheet as JSON](https://benborgers.com/posts/google-sheets-json "Google Sheet as JSON")

+---

 *File activity2.html is a separate task from the website that showcases bootstrap classes*